-A large factory and office was acquired at Millwall, London in 1897.
+A new site at Millwall, London, including a large factory and an office, was acquired in 1897.

 Maconochie Brothers was incorporated as a limited company in 1900 with capital of £100,000.
-The firm had a capacity of 100,000 tins of food per day, and was the largest tinned foods producer in the world.
+The company had a production capacity of 100,000 tins of food per day, and was the largest tinned foods producer in the world.

 Five million herrings were canned every year by 1903.
 The Pan Yan Pickle trademark was registered in 1903.

-Between 1900 and 1905, Maconochie Brothers was the largest single food supplier to the British Army, with contracts worth a total of £1 million.
-At one point, 1,500 people at Maconochie Brothers were engaged in British military contract production.
-Maconochie Brothers supplied around 45 percent of British army rations during the Second Boer War.
+Maconochie Brothers was the largest single food supplier to the British Army between 1900 and 1905, with contracts worth a total of £1 million.
+At one point the company engaged 1,500 people in British military contract production.
+Maconochie Brothers supplied around 45 percent of British army rations during the Second Boer War (1899 – 1902).

 The army food supply contract remained in place throughout the First World War.
 Best known at this time for its tinned stew, “Maconochie” became shorthand for a meat ration.
 Maconochie Brothers was probably the largest supplier of food to the British armed forces during the war.

-By 1924 Pan Yan was easily the highest-selling pickle in the world.
+Pan Yan was easily the highest-selling pickle in the world by 1924.

 A W Maconochie died in 1926, and left an estate of over £390,000.
 His will contained an unusual codicil stipulating that if any of his children married a Roman Catholic they would be disinherited.

-The firm suffered following the loss of Maconochie’s strong leadership.
-The Lowestoft fish canning facility was sold to the Co-operative Wholesale Society in the early 1930s.
+The company suffered following the loss of Maconochie’s strong leadership.
+The Lowestoft fish canning facility was sold to the Co-operative Wholesale Society in 1930.

 The Millwall factory was destroyed by German bombs in 1940, and a new site was acquired at Hadfield, Derbyshire.

 The Fraserburgh factory employed 500 people in 1947.
-In 1948 the Hadfield factory employed about 550 people.
+The Hadfield factory employed about 550 people in 1948.

-H S Whiteside was a business turnaround specialist, and introduced new management and marketing techniques.
-Maconochie Brothers had re-entered profitability by 1960.
+Maconochie Brothers was acquired by H S Whiteside, the manufacturer of Sun-Pat honey, in 1958.
+H S Whiteside was a business turnaround specialist, and as a result of the introduction of new management and marketing techniques, Maconochie Brothers had re-entered profitability by 1960.

 H S Whiteside entered into receivership in 1965, and its assets were acquired by Rowntree Mackintosh.

-Rowntree Mackintosh was acquired by Nestle in 1987.
+Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.

 Pan Yan Pickle production was discontinued in 2000.
 Sales had fallen, largely due to the success of Branston Pickle.

-In 2002 Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods.
+Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods in 2002.